Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 26. Biomass is:

-a) expressed in mass, the amount of living matter per unit area or volume of habitat (g / m 2, kg / ha, g / m 3, etc.);
+a) the amount of living matter expressed in mass per unit area or volume of habitat (g/m2, kg/ha, g/m3, etc.);

-b) the increase in primary production per unit of space per unit of time (for example, g / m 2 per day);
+b) the increase in primary production per unit of space per unit of time (for example, g/m 2 per day);

-c) the total mass of individuals of a species, group of species or community of organisms, expressed in units of mass of dry or wet matter, per unit area or volume of habitat (kg / ha, g / m 2, g / m 3)
+c) the total mass of individuals of a species, group of species or community of organisms, expressed in units of mass of dry or wet matter per unit area or volume of habitat (kg/ha, g/m2, g/m3)

 a) plants, animals, fungi and bacteria in approximately equal proportions;

-b) predominantly animals and microorganisms;
+b) mainly animals and microorganisms;

 c) more than 95% by plants.

-28. The highest functional activity, i.e. the rate of increase in biomass per unit of time, is characteristic of:
+28. The highest functional activity, i.e. the rate of increase in biomass per unit time, is characteristic of:

 a) marine phytoplankton;